Save Design - Getting Started Guide

 ---|---|

-Data definition via attributes | Classify save targets using [SharedData] , [SlotData] , [TempData] , etc. |
+Data Definition by Attributes | Use [SharedData] , [SlotData] , [TempData] , etc. to classify save targets |

-Automatic generation of static APIs | Functions like SD.Save.Slot(...) and SD.Load.Shared() are generated automatically |
+Automatic Static API Generation | Functions such as SD.Save.Slot(...) or SD.Load.Shared() are automatically generated |

-Easy to integrate | Simply add attributes – minimal setup and initialization required |
+Easy to Introduce | Just add attributes to start, with minimal initialization and setup |

-Optional support for encryption and async processing | AES + HMAC encryption and async/await -based APIs can be enabled if needed |
+Optional Encryption Support | AES + HMAC encryption can be enabled when needed |

 🎯 Goals of Save Design

-2. Minimum Setup Steps
+2. Minimal Setup Steps

-2.1 Prerequisites (Unity Version / Installation)
+2.1 Requirements (Unity Version / Installation)

 ✅ Supported Unity Versions